-In this chapter I shall highlight the essence of the Higgs mechanism that accounts for the origin of mass and topics related to the Higgs boson in the standard model.
+In this chapter I shall highlight the essence of the Higgs mechanism that accounts for the origin of mass and topics related to the Higgs boson in the SM.
 The impact of various theoretical constraints on the mass of the Higgs boson will be also discussed.
 In the following, I will briefly review the various SM Higgs decay channels.
 For most of the readers, this chapter is in the nature of a review.
-1

-2.1 Higgs boson in the standard model
+2.1 Higgs boson in the Standard Model

-In this section I will present a brief introduction to the mechanism of electroweak symmetry breaking.
+In this section I will present a brief introduction to the mechanism of electroweak symmetry breaking (EWSB).
 This allows us to set the stage and to fix the notation which will be used later on.
-For more elaborative discussion, I refer the reader to a standard textbook [19] or an excellent review [22].
+For more elaborative discussion, I refer the reader to a standard textbook [22] or an excellent review [25].

-1This chapter is primarily based on my lecture notes given at the PHY 250 special topics in Spring 2014 and most of the material presented in this chapter heavily relies on Reina's TASI 2011 notes [20, 21].
+&lt;sup>1This chapter is primarily based on my lecture notes given at the PHY 250 special topics in Spring 2014 and most of the material presented in this chapter heavily relies on Reina's TASI 2011 notes [23, 24].